Spanning rigid subgraph packing and sparse subgraph covering: Introduction

 \begin{theorem}[Nash-Williams~\cite{Nash61} and Tutte~\cite{Tutte61}] Let $l\ge 0$ be an integer.
 A graph $G$ has $l$ edge-disjoint spanning trees if and only if for any partition $\pi$ of $V(G)$, $e_G (\pi)\ge l(|\pi|-1)$. \end{theorem} \begin{corollary} Every $2l$-edge-connected graph contains $l$ edge-disjoint spanning trees. \end{corollary}

-The packing of spanning trees was then extended to the packing of $2$-connected subgraphs by \cite{LoYe82, Jord05, JaJo09, ChGS14}.
-Actually they provided stronger results by packing spanning rigid subgraphs.
+The packing of spanning trees was then extended to packing of spanning rigid subgraphs by \cite{Jord05}.

 For a subset $X\subseteq V(G)$, let $i_G(X)$ (or simply $i(X)$ if $G$ can be understood from the context) denote the number of edges in $G[X]$.
 A graph $G$ is {\bf sparse} if $i_G (X)\le 2|X|-3$ for every $X\subseteq V(G)$ with $|X|\ge 2$.
 If in addition $|E(G)|=2|V(G)|-3$, then $G$ is {\bf minimally rigid}.
+A minimally rigid graph is also called a {\bf Laman graph}.
 By definition, any sparse graph is simple.
 A graph $G$ is {\bf rigid} if $G$ contains a spanning minimally rigid subgraph.
-It is not hard to see that every rigid graph $G$ with $|V(G)|\ge 3$ is $2$-connected.
-More about rigid graphs will be given in next section, or see \cite{LoYe82, Jord05, JaJo09, ChGS14}.
+More about rigid graphs will be given in the next section, or see \cite{Gu17, LoYe82, Jord05, JaJo09, ChGS14}.
+It is not hard to see that every rigid graph with at least 3 vertices is $2$-connected.
+However, the sufficient condition for rigidity is much harder, even in $\mathbb{R}^2$.

 \begin{theorem}[Lov\'asz and Yemini \cite{LoYe82}] Every $6$-connected graph is rigid. \end{theorem}